Mature Masculine

 The Wisdom of Conservation

 Conservation requires discernment.
-Not everything old is worth keeping, and not everything familiar deserves protection.
-The mature Visionary can distinguish between living tradition and dead habit, between wisdom accumulated over generations and mere inertia.
+Not everything old is worth keeping.
+Not everything familiar deserves protection.
+The Mature Visionary can tell living tradition from dead habit.
+He can tell accumulated wisdom from mere inertia.

 This discernment comes from understanding why things exist.
-Before you know what to conserve, you must understand what purpose something serves.
-Many traditions that seem arbitrary carry hidden wisdom.
-Some practices that seem outdated solve problems you haven't yet encountered.
+Before we know what to conserve, we must understand what purpose something serves.
+Many traditions that seem random carry hidden wisdom.
+Some practices that seem outdated solve problems we haven't yet encountered.

 The Visionary who skips this understanding often destroys what he later wishes he had kept.
-He learns too late that some things cannot be rebuilt once they are gone.
-Conservation, at its best, is humility to learn before you act.
+He learns too late that some things cannot be rebuilt once gone.
+Conservation, at its best, is humility to learn before we act.

 This is the Visionary archetype at maturity.
-The Mature Visionary sees the future but doesn't destroy the past to get there.
+He sees the future but doesn't destroy the past to get there.
 He knows real progress builds on what came before.
 True vision includes knowing what to conserve.

 Inquiry

-• Where do you dismiss tradition without understanding what problem it originally solved?
+• Where do you dismiss tradition without understanding what problem it solved?

 • What foundation are you standing on that someone else built for you?